EithonNetwork/EithonCop/README.md

 ### 0.4 (2015-04-23)

+* CHANGE: Inform players with a certain permission when a player has used a blacklisted word.
 * CHANGE: Inform players with a certain permission when a player has used a similar word.

 ### 0.3 (2015-04-22)